cosmos/cosmos-sdk/docs/spec/store/README.md

 ### `IAVL`

-The IAVL store provides the core implementation for state storage and commitment by implementing the following interfaces:
+The `iavl.Store` provides the core implementation for state storage and commitment by implementing the following interfaces:

 * `KVStore`